Our-Destiny/.github/profile/README.md

 > ***“Redefine Artificial Intelligence to enhance humanity rather than becoming an existential threat.”***

-#### To this long-term vision, we are on the voyage of creating a personalized Augmented Intelligence & Life-supportive program that could ensure safety, security, and privacy to mankind.
+#### To this long-term vision, we are on the voyage of creating a personalized Augmented Intelligence & Life-supportive program by ensure safety, security, and privacy to mankind.

 > ***“I'm just an extension with goals aligned with yours.” -*** **Your Destiny**